Family-friendly travel on Kyushu "Onsen" Island

 You will visit Aoshima, which is a precious little island just off the resort beach dotted coastline, and is connected to the mainland by a small bridge.

 You’ll also visit also Udo-jingu Shrine.
 Udo-jingu is located on the Nichinan Coast and is dedicated to Yamasachihiko, the father of Emperor Jimmu, and the mythologized first emperor of Japan.
 It is set in a cave, cliffside overlooking the ocean.

 Suggested ryokan: Nemunohana

 Today, you will head to the southernmost area of Kyushu, Kagoshima, which will take 150 minutes from Nichinan coast.

-Next on our exciting southern Kyushu trail is a visit to another “Little Kyoto,” Chiran, which is located on the Satsuma peninsula and is an old town still populated by long ago samurai’s ancestors.
+Next on our exciting southern Kyushu trail is a visit to another “Little Kyoto,” Chiran, which is located on the Satsuma Peninsula and is an old town still populated by long ago samurai’s descendants.

 A visit to Chiran Peace Museum is also in order.
 Here you can see museum exhibits that include many articles and portfolios left by the deceased soldiers who fought for Japan during the final moments of World War II.
 It’s a sobering but very moving tribute.

 The last battle of World War II took place in Okinawa.
 The soldiers memorialized in this museum died as Army “tokko” pilots, or special attack forces.
 The extensive curation of the many articles which are exhibited today is a credit to the assistance given from many of the friends and relatives of these deceased pilots.
 It was the relatives’ mission to ensure that the sacrifices made by each pilot would never be forgotten.
 The pilots’ last wish was that Japan would be peaceful and prosperous once more.